The Roadmap 2050: Towards Regenerative Yachting

 Register your interest to join our upcoming webinar and be part of this vital journey.

 This sector-specific environmental strategy, gives clear directions for companies and individuals.
 Through quantified targets priorities are set and guidance provided where to work towards and what to focus on.
-It is aimed to spark innovation, forward thinking, competition and collaboration.
+It is aimed to spark innovation, forward thinking, competition and collaboration, all to accelerate progress.

-Above the x-axis is the mirror, representing the required positive impact investment in carbon sequestration, biodiversity restoration and contaminated soil & water, to neutralise the negative impact.
-To facilitate effective compensation efforts, the Ocean Assist programme offers a structured pathway for investing in ocean restoration.
+Above the x-axis is the mirror, representing the required positive impact investment in carbon sequestration, restoration of biodiversity and contaminated soil & water, to neutralise the negative impact.
+Reducing efforts of negative impact will not be sufficient to arrive at net-zero.
+To facilitate effective compensation efforts, the upcoming Ocean Assist programme offers a structured pathway for the Restore obligations we have.
 This yachting-specific blue finance mechanism is set to maximise financial and non-financial resources to support nature-based solutions and aid the global effort to restore ecological impacts.
 This programme enables the yachting community to make measurable, regenerative contributions to global ocean agendas—redefining the relationship between economic growth and ocean well-being.
+It also enables to go beyond and become nature-positive, a logical space to be in for an industry that relies so clearly on the well-being of the oceans.

 The collective path forward